 There are so many must-read advertising books.
 The subjects range from creativity to behavioural economics, strategy, divergent thinking, problem solving, social anthropology, marketing science, customer insight… the list goes on and on.
 In fact there are even so many lists of must-read advertising books that the lists go on and on.
-Exhausted from these never-ending reading lists, Lucian and Harry decided to make the list to end all lists, The World Cup of Advertising Books.
+Exhausted from these never-ending reading lists, Lucian, Harry and Tom decided to make the list to end all lists, The World Cup of Advertising Books.

 Using social listening tools, we started with a longlist of the 80 most commonly recommended books from marketing blogs, Twitter and the industry press.
 Then to whittle this down to our 32 contestants (and then seed them into groups), we ran them through our Must-Read Metrics: number of appearances on “top advertising books” lists, search interest and Goodreads rating.